 We Can’t Make This Up: Terry Crews Created An Acronym For C.O.O.N.; Gets DRAGGED To The “Yessuh Boss” In The Sky

 That’s because Terry Crews is a sellout.
-There’s no way around that.
-In the last few months he’s tweeted that “If you are a child of God, you are my brother and sister.
+There’s no way around it.
+Over the last few months, Crews has embarrassed himself on Twitter and has received backlash over this tweet:

+“If you are a child of God, you are my brother and sister.
 I have family of every race, creed and ideology.
 We must ensure #blacklivesmatter doesn’t morph into #blacklivesbetter.”

+Prior to this, the Brooklyn Nine-Nine actor showed his a$$ when his racist Twitter fingers lashed out about “Black Supremacy” leading to a bad sense of “self righteousness,” whatever that means….

-He’s gone on Don Lemon’s show to talk about Black Lives Matter and say that: “I wanted to bring up the fact that there are some very, very militant type-forces in Black Lives Matter and what I was issuing was a warning,” he said.
+In an attempt to do damage control, Terry went on Don Lemon’s show to talk about his issue surrounding the Black Lives Matter movement, and he had this to say:

+“I wanted to bring up the fact that there are some very, very militant type-forces in Black Lives Matter and what I was issuing was a warning,” he said.
 “I’ve been a part of different groups, I’ve been a part of different things and you see how extremes can go far … and when you issue a warning and a warning is seen as detrimental to the movement, how can you ever have checks and balances?”

 You can literally hear his pecs tap dancing.